margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a system of expression, the reverse of oppression.
 America is a country of healthy conversations.
 America is a country of people who love nature.
+America is a country of neighborhoods.

 Some believe history is objective.
 Some believe history is subjective.
 There exist different viewpoints on the same thing.

 Everyone I see while walking down the street includes everything that belongs to America, all of the people that have gone before us, all of the love expressed by the people that have gone before us, all of the beliefs of the people that have gone before us.
 When I see people online or walking down the street they include everything that belongs to America.

+History is an expression of experiences, individual and collective.

 <br>